-The recoverable amount of that cash generating unit (CGU) has been determined using the fair value less costs to sell model of properties.
+The recoverable amount of that CGU has been determined using the fair value less costs to sell model of properties.
 Fair value less cost to sell is adjusted for with other assets and liabilities of the CGU.
 No impairment was required as a result of the analysis.